 Chocolate provides no nutritional value to squirrels and can even inhibit them from absorbing other nutrients from their meal if consumed in excess.

-In a nutshell, excessive dosages of theobromine over 75 mg/kg body mass can be lethal to squirrels.
-For many people, remembering a squirrel’s body mass when giving them delectable sweets or other chocolate items is impracticable.
+Excessive dosages of theobromine over 75 mg/kg body mass can be lethal to squirrels.
+Unfortunately, remembering a squirrel’s body mass when giving them delectable sweets or other chocolate items is impracticable for many people.

-But why bother feeding a possibly hazardous substance to your pet or wild squirrel when there are countless safe alternatives?
+But why bother feeding your pet or wild squirrel a possibly hazardous substance when there are countless safe alternatives?

 Is it true that all chocolates are toxic to squirrels?